 Implementation Note: We note that the Timestamps Database could have been half as big if we had removed the block number from the file.
 The block numbers are sequential, start with zero, and contain no gaps-a self-contained index.
-We choose, however, to include block numbers in the database as an aide in debugging and checking of the databases's integrity.
-We reserve the right to change this format in future versions.
+We choose, however, to include block numbers in the database as an aid for debugging and checking the database's integrity.
+We reserve the right to change the format of this file in future versions.